Google Developer Expert: History

 The Google Developer Experts program initially started in Japan as the Google Developer API Expert program.
 In July 2012 Google renamed it to Google Developers Expert program and made it available to developers around the world.
 In 2014 the official Google Developers Expert site started referring to the program as Google Developer Experts.

+Directory of Experts worldwide

+The following directory contains the list of all Google Developer Experts.
+These individuals are recognized by Google for their tech knowledge and skills.